MOSSOAY FLOCK have been... BUSY

 I sired 12 gorgeous lambs - see them on You Tube, 2013 under "Lambs and Bach" (posted by our friend, Jack Macfarlane)

 OBITUARY: CONACHAIR WAMBO (ABOVE) - SO LOVED, AND WILL BE NEVER FORGOTTEN

 ABOVE: a couple of abandoned Tup lambs, in their owners' kitchen - receiving nurture and support from Roly the German Shepherd dog

 BELOW: I'm Iona.
-RESERVED to new home in Ayrshire with my mum.
+SOLD to home in Ayrshire with my mum.

-BELOW; I'm IggyPop.
-I am RESERVED to a family in Lanarkshire. and sired MANY lambs in 2021
+BELOW; IggyPop.
+I was SOLD to a family in Lanarkshire. and sired MANY lambs in 2021

 lambs settled in their new home:

 BELOW: Casualty Lady: "Accidents happen!" - but, apparently didnt stop you jumping two fences to get back in with your pals!

 BELOW: a few fun clips!............................. including the "Buoys" (aka "The Pests") enjoying a bit of football with Roly the dog in Berneray